 Predicted Levels of Illiteracy

-It is not often that I am shocked by statistics on education.
-However, an article on illiteracy in the Independent has left a strong impression on me:
+I am rarely shocked by statistics on education.
+However, an article on illiteracy in the Independent 8 years ago, left a strong impression on me:

 As a nation, we have been involved in sending a man into space, and yet we cannot overcome the simple problem of illiteracy.

-I am delighted that there are ‘plans in place’ to solve this problem, but there have been many attempts made in the past.
-I know from experience, that these plans have failed.
-However, I also know that I can teach a child to read in just 12 hours of careful teaching.
+There have been many attempts made in the past to overcome illiteracy, but I know from experience, that these plans have largely failed some children.
+However, I also know that I can teach a child to read in just 12 hours of precise teaching, followed by precise practice.

-As children are in junior school for 7 years, attending for 6 hours every week day, for 39 weeks a year, surely, we must use 12 of these hours to teach them all to read!
+Children are in junior school for 7 years, attending for 6 hours every week day, for 39 weeks a year.
+Surely, we must use 24 of these hours to teach them all to read!

 What do Educational Psychologists say about illiteracy?

-I have read many reports, written by Educational Psychologists on struggling readers.
-In my humble opinion, these psychologists repeat the same things.
+I have read many Educational Psychologists’ reports on struggling readers.
+In my humble opinion these reports say much the same thing.
 Here is a selection of their comments.
 They tell parents that the child in question:

-I would argue that the causes of illiteracy are written into every one of these reports.
-Educational Psychologists make it clear that children can’t read, because they fail to master the basic skills required for reading.
+I think the causes of illiteracy are written into every one of these reports.
+Educational Psychologists make it clear that children don’t learn to read, when they fail to master the basic skills that are essential for reading.
 They also comment on some children’s inappropriate preoccupation with rules, mnemonics and rote learning.

-Future ‘plans to eradicate illiteracy’, are unlikely to succeed, therefore, unless notice is taken of the work of Educational Psychologist, and poor readers are taugh these essential reading skills.
+Future attempts to eradicate illiteracy are likely to fail, unless notice is taken of the work of Educational Psychologist, and poor readers are taugh these essential reading skills.
 Offering more rules, mnemonics and rote learning will not work for these children.

 Since publishing this article, I have become very concerned by the impact Covid has had on eduction, and in particular, on literacy.
-Children now is Year 2 have had a very disrupted experience of school.
+Children now is Year 2 and 3.
+In particular, have had a very disrupted experience of school.

 Reception and Year 1 are the years when most children learn the basics of reading.
 If children are struggling, it is usually evident by Year 2.
 This is a bigger problem post-pandemic